 As a frequent traveler, I find that I don’t usually like to return to a place I’ve already been, because, frankly, there are so many more places to see.
 However, every time I return to Cuba, I remember why I keep coming back.
 It is one of those special places where the people have everything to do with why you go.
 The incredible food, nightlife, coffee, dancing, and art are also top reasons to visit this beautiful country.
+It is also very safe to travel to Cuba.

 There is a misconception among Americans that Cuba is new to tourism because we haven’t been able to go in the past and it is still quite restricted.
 However, Europeans, Canadians, and pretty much everyone else in the world have known about this culture time capsule and have been enjoying it for years.